 million compromised password patterns which are used to reject

-- Implemented Microsoft Active Directory as the central
+- Implemented Microsoft Active Directory on Windows 2012R2 as

-passwords repository for the system.
-Built custom software in C
+the central passwords repository for the system.
+Built custom

-for the Linux servers to rely on Active Directory via LDAP for
+software in C for the Linux servers to rely on Active Directory

-passwords only without joining the Linux servers to the domain.
+via LDAP for passwords only without joining the Linux servers to

 - Implemented Linux shell users by creating a Red Hat RPM